davidB/dioxus-iconify/README.md

 <details>
 <summary>(Optional) **Create your application iconset with aliases**</summary>
-Advantages: Hide the name of external iconset, ease to maintain and switch.
+Advantages: Hide the name of external iconset / collection, ease maintainance, ease switching and mixing of collections.

 Create a module to alias other `icons/app.rs`